Discovering Conserved Spatial Ecotypes Across Multiple Spatial Transcriptomics Samples

 The melanoma sample includes spatial expression data for 500 genes across 27,907 cells, while the colon cancer sample contains data for 38,080 cells.
 In both samples, cells were categorized into ten distinct cell types: B cells, CD4 T cells, CD8 T cells, NK cells, plasma cells, macrophages, dendritic cells (DC), fibroblasts, endothelial cells, and cancer cells.
 Cancer cells are excluded from this demonstration to reduce processing time.

-All cells are grouped into four spatial regions: tumor, inner margin, outer margin, and stroma.
-The tumor (tumor and inner margin) and stroma regions (stroma. and outer margin) are defined based on the density of cancer cells, as described in the CytoSPACE paper.
+All cells are grouped into tumor (tumor and inner margin) and stroma regions (stroma and outer margin) based on the density of cancer cells, as described in the CytoSPACE paper.
 The inner and outer margins are defined as regions extending 250 μm inside and outside the tumor boundaries, respectively.

 # Load single-cell gene expression data.
 Rows represent gene names and columns represent cell IDs